zio/zio/docs/datatypes/core/zio/error-management.md

 }
 ```

 We can use the `ZIO#sandbox` operator to uncover the full causes of an _exceptional effect_.
-So we can see all the errors that occurred as a type of `Case[E]` at the error channel of the `ZIO` data type.
+So we can see all the errors that occurred as a type of `Cause[E]` at the error channel of the `ZIO` data type.
 So then we can use normal error-handling operators such as `ZIO#catchSome` and `ZIO#catchAll` operators:

 ```scala mdoc:silent
 import zio._